mostafaDevadam/egybell-task/README.md

 Using git switch to branch frontend: <br>
 Terminal: git switch frontend <br>
 create .env file add a variable for api url in it <br>
+Use variables like in ./src/env.d.ts <br>
+Define the same names of variables in .env like variables from ./src/env.d.ts <br>
 Terminal: npm i  <br>

 Run frontend: <br>